Irradiation Sensors Class 2 and Class 1 LSI Pyranometer

 Key Features

-• Fast response suitable for real-time monitoring
+• Fast signal response for live monitoring

 Typical Applications

-• Rooftop and commercial solar plants
+• Rooftop and commercial solar installations

-• Solar monitoring systems
+• Solar plant monitoring and reporting systems

-• Weather monitoring stations
+• Weather and climate observation stations

-• Enhanced solar plant performance analysis
+• Enhanced insights into solar plant performance and efficiency.

-• Supports predictive maintenance and energy forecasting
+• Allows predictable maintenance and energy yield forecasting.

 Ambient Temperature Sensor